Lemon Garlic Artichoke Hearts

 - Once the artichokes begin to cook, turn to medium-low.

 - Remove lid then stir.
-(5 minutes of cooking)
+(5 minutes after you begin to cook)

 - Mix garlic and artichokes.